Shallow core drilling to confirm the occurence of biogeochemical hotspots delineated with geophysical imaging

-The doctoral students of the Vienna Doctoral Programme on Water Resource Systems, are...
+On the 5th of June, a group of students of the Vienna Doctoral Programme on Water Resource...

 Advancing the Understanding of Water Processes